runwhen-contrib/azure-c7n-codecollection/codebundles/azure-vm-health/README.md

-# Azure Virtual Machine Triage
+# Azure Virtual Machine Health
 This codebundle runs a suite of metrics checks for VMs in Azure.
 It identifies:
 - VMs with public IP addresses
 - VMs with high CPU usage